 Stop the Mega Dairy – Nora, Illinois

-Center for Race Poverty and the Environment – Central Valley, California
+Center on Race, Poverty & the Environment – Central Valley, California

 Peach Bottom Concerned Citizens Group, Inc. – Delta, Pennsylvania